Mission & History

 Initial services began in the St. Suzanne Faith & Friendship Center (later named the Don Bosco Hall Community Resource Center) in 2007 with elementary and middle school youth.
 In 2008, we implemented our first high school program and it was unsuccessful.
 In 2010, the high school program was revived by youth request and continues.
 We have had as many as seven locations within a year, all operating at once.
 In 2010, our peer organizations within the DBH Community Center selected us to lead a collaborative project to boost participation of adults and youth in the community center that was extremely successful and became the model used for all other neighborhoods.
 In 2014, we expanded to provide services in two community locations and five schools.
 Since our first group of high school graduates, we have had a 99-100% high school graduation rate.
 Developing K.I.D.S. was proud to present at the 2016 National Dropout Prevention Conference.
-In 2018, we served 447 youth from 79 schools.
-In 2019, we served 618 youth from from 37 zip codes attending 99 schools.
-In 2020, in the midst of the pandemic; we provided services to 360 youth from 42 zip codes attending 112 schools.
+In 2021, we served over 600 youth from 59 zip-codes, who attended 112 schools.
 All community programs and services are provided at NO COST to participants.